 by Editors of SmallNetBuilder.com

-Our AssessmentThe reviews here are the most comprehensive we found, and comparisons are frequent and relevant.
-On the other hand, they're so technical that a basic knowledge of wireless router technology is insufficient for understanding much of the material.
-Instead of conventional ratings, SmallNetBuilder.com has customizable but complicated benchmark comparison charts.
-This site is useful if you already have a model in mind, but it's not so helpful for browsing reviews.
+Our AssessmentReviews here are some of the most comprehensive we've found, and comparisons are frequent and relevant.
+Analysis is so technical, however, that a basic knowledge of wireless technology is insufficient for understanding much of the material.
+Instead of conventional ratings, SmallNetBuilder.com uses customizable but complicated benchmark comparison charts.

 The 10 Best Wireless Routers